 Part-time students who hold a bachelor’s degree, but have not yet applied as degree candidates, may enroll in a maximum of two courses on a space-available basis.
 Before registering in any of our graduate courses (600 level or higher) you will need to provide the department with an undergraduate transcript confirming your degree from an accredited university.
 Please note that only two courses taken prior to acceptance into the MSPM program will be counted toward the degree.

 No grade lower than B– may be applied toward degree, certificate, or diploma requirements.
 Students with less than a 3.0 cumulative GPA will be placed on academic probation.
 Students on academic probation must make satisfactory progress toward achieving a minimum of 3.0 by the following semester, and must be in a position to graduate with a 3.0 or better within the remaining program courses.
 While grades of B or B– are normally considered passing, these grades will not assist in raising an unsatisfactory GPA to a satisfactory level.
 Therefore, students must obtain a minimum grade of B+ during a probation period.

 Students who, in the determination of the department and based on past academic performance, are not in a position to raise their GPA to the necessary level to graduate within the remaining courses will be dismissed from the program.
 Students who have not removed themselves from academic probation after one semester for full-time status (three semesters for part-time status) will be dismissed from the program.

-All students must satisfy the degree core courses, concentration requirements, and electives as indicated.
-Waived courses from core or concentration areas must be replaced by an elective course in order to meet the 48-credit-hour requirement.
+All students must satisfy the degree core courses, specialization courses, and electives as indicated.
+Waived courses from core or concentration areas must be replaced by an elective course in order to meet the 40-credit-hour requirement.

 Degree Core Courses